 ARCHEOLOGICAL MUSEUM OF CAGLIARI – See above for further information.

-THARROS ARCHEOLOGICAL SITE, SINIS PENINSULA – Open daily from 9:00 am to 5:00 or 8:00 pm depending on the season, Tharros is a stunning site right on the Mediterranean shore, in Capo San Marco that shows the historical stratifications present on the island, with testimony of the presence of the Phoenician, Punic as well as Roman civilizations.
+THARROS ARCHEOLOGICAL SITE, SINIS PENINSULA – Open daily from 9:00 am to 5:00 or 8:00 pm depending on the season, Tharros is a stunning site that shows the historical stratifications present on the island, with testimony of the presence of the Phoenician, Punic as well as Roman civilizations.
 Admission is €6.50.
 A €10 ticket will also provide admission to the Civic Museum of Cabras.
+You can read more about Tharros here.

 NORA ARCHEOLOGICAL SITE, PULA – Open every day from 9:00 am until one hour before sunset, this beautiful city dates back to the 8th century and its history is similar to that of Tharros, as it saw Phoenician, Carthaginian, and Roman domination.
-The most important sights there are the tophet (aka the Phoenician-Punic cemetery), the Temple of Tanit, and the Nora Stone (the one that testifies about the name of Sardinia).
+The most important sights there are the tophet (aka the Phoenician-Punic cemetery), the Temple of Tanit, and the Nora Stone.
 Admission fee is €6.
-In case you want to opt for a guided tour, there are some departing from Cagliari:
+You can read more about Nora here.
+For guided tours, click here.

 TUVIXEDDU NECROPOLIS, CAGLIARI – Open every day from 6:00 or 7:00 am to 9:30 pm or midnight, depending on the season, and free to access, this Punic necropolis is the largest in the Mediterranean.